For More Information, Call Us at (785) 776-5100.

 Protection of Health Information

 This facility is dedicated to the protection of your personal health information.
 We follow the guidelines set forth by the U.S. Department of Health & Human Services, Office of Civil Rights.
 You can visit their website for more information: www.hhs.gov/ocr/hipaa/.
+Or, you can view our Notice of Privacy Practices by clicking here.

 Independent Contractor Notice